taylorsmcclure/process-memory-monitor/README.md

 * CI/CD system to test the python script.
 I have never used [Tox](https://tox.readthedocs.io/en/latest/), but that looks like a good way to go.

 * Use an SSH port rather than TCP 22.
 This would be easy to implement, but I did not for the sake of time.

+* Prebake an EC2 AMI with synthesize stack, so it doesn't take so long to bootstrap

+## Question 2